blahcat/blahcat.github.io/content/2017-07-14-building-a-debian-stretch-qemu-image-for-mipsel.md

 After releasing [the QEMU images](/posts/2017/06/25/qemu-images-to-play-with.html) I've created to test [`GEF`](https://github.com/hugsy/gef), I've received tons of demands from people asking for more images, but also for some DYI procedures.

-As [@Fox0x01](https://twitter.com/Fox0x01){:target="_blank" class="fa fa-twitter"} already covered fairly exhaustively [how to build an QEMU ARMv6 compatible VM](https://azeria-labs.com/emulate-raspberry-pi-with-qemu/){:target="_blank"}, through this blog post I intend to provide a step-by-step how-to on building a Debian Stretch Malta MIPS32el image.
+As [`@Fox0x01`](https://twitter.com/Fox0x01) already covered fairly exhaustively [how to build an QEMU ARMv6 compatible VM](https://azeria-labs.com/emulate-raspberry-pi-with-qemu/), through this blog post I intend to provide a step-by-step how-to on building a Debian Stretch Malta MIPS32el image.

 <div markdown="span" class="alert-info"><i class="fa fa-info-circle">&nbsp;Note:</i><br>
 There is no miracle here, I've just spend a long time googling for solution every time I was facing a problem.
 This tuto is more for a being a personal reminder for the future times I need to build an image 😊